Phone-GWP-group

 BS EN 13431:2004 - Packaging: Recoverable by Energy Recovery

-This standard covers packaging that is suitable for energy recovery (incineration with energy capture):
+BS EN 13431:2004 is the standard that covers packaging that is suitable for energy recovery (incineration with energy capture):

 • It recognises energy recovery as a last resort when recycling isn’t feasible.